smateus0/megr2157-portfolio/docs/assignments/A04/index.md

 ![a4_cad5](a4_cad5.png)
 ![a4_3](a4_3.png)

-Referencing the dimensions of the motor, this sketch shows where the pocket fits, using the diameter of the drive shaft as the guide.
+Referencing the dimensions of the motor, this sketch shows where the pocket fits, using the diameter of the drive shaft guide.

 ![a4_cad6](a4_cad6.png)